karmacop/hass-flashforge-adventurer/README.md

 You can install it through [HACS](https://hacs.xyz/).
 Alternatively, you can download this repo and add it to your `custom_components` directory.

-After the integration is installed, go to Settings -> Integrations, and configure it through the _Add integration_ button.
-You will need to provide the IP address of the printer.
+After the integration is installed, go to Settings -> Devices & servies -> Integrations, and configure it through the _Add integration_ button.
+If your printer is on it should be able to discover the IP address otherwise you will need to provide the
+IP address of the printer.
 It might be a good idea to assign it a static IP address in your router settings.

 ## Printer compatibility